MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 ## Setting up Vault

 Before we can use Vault, we need to start a Vault server.
-For testing purposes, we'll run Vault in dev mode:
+For testing purposes, we'll run Vault in [development mode](https://developer.hashicorp.com/vault/docs/concepts/dev-server):

 ```bash
 vault server -dev